KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 ```

 The first to plots print the values of the matrix (in different arrangements),
-while the last one provides some kind of interpolation between to create a
+while the last one provides some kind of interpolation to create a
-contour plot filling the space between countour lines (an *empty* contour plot
+contour plot filling the space between contour lines (an *empty* contour plot
 can also be generated with `plt.contour`).
 As we anticipated, they also differ on the way data are arranged, with
+`plt.imshow` displaying the matrix elements in the same position they have
-`plt.imshow` displaying the matrix as it is, while `plt.pcolormesh` and
+in the matrix, while `plt.pcolormesh` and
 `plt.contourf` assumes that the matrix represents values over coordinates
 with the origin in the lower left corner
 (i.e., better suited to represent functions of two variables).
-We can also notice some differentces in the default color aspect ratio (only
+We can also notice some differences in the default color aspect ratio (only
-for `plt.imshow` keeps the *equal* ratio), but this is a behaviour that can
+`plt.imshow` keeps the *equal* ratio), but this is a behaviour that can
 be tuned for all the functions.

 We were actually interested in plotting bivariate functions, for which we
 would identify the matrix elements with the grid points over the 2D coordinate
 space where the function is evaluated.
 Let's take a 3 by 3 grid, which
-is represented below:
+is represented below (setting the origin in the lower left corner, as `plt.pcolormesh`
+would do):

 ```{code-cell} python
 :tags: [remove-input]